Where to Invest in a Bear Market?

 Use options to trade the patterns that form during a bear market.
 For instance, dark cloud cover patterns, head and shoulders patterns, or falling three methods patterns.

 If you don’t know where to invest in a bear market and you’d rather do something more short-term, you can short sell.
-Short selling is believing the price of a stock is going to go down in price so you borrow shares from your broker at a higher price (learn how to short a stock).
+Short selling is believing the price of a stock is going to go down in price so you borrow shares from your broker at a higher price.

 Then as the price falls you cover your position; also known as buying the shares back at a cheaper price.
 The shares revert back to your broker and you get the keep the difference made from when you sold to when you covered.

 Knowing where to invest in a bear market can equip you to keep your investments safe.
 This type of market doesn’t mean that you have to lose money.
 Put together a strong defensive strategy and you can profit in any market.